joeHillman/react-workbench/src/stories/markdown/StaffListPaginationRenderProps.md

 Future enhancements could include a filter to show clocked in/out employees or adding a genre key to the movie list and filter on preferred genres.

-Below is the link to the file that powers this component.
+Below is the link to the file that demonstrates this component.

 [Staff List Paginated - Render Props](https://github.com/joeHillman/react-workbench/blob/master/src/stories/StaffListPaginationRenderProps.js)